 But what about the nearly 800,000 non-elderly adult individuals in Colorado (1 in 5 in the state for that age bracket!) who don’t have health insurance, and who would need to obtain an individual policy?
 Well, I’m afraid they’re largely out of luck.
 Individual health plans don’t have the same state protections as group plans.
 As a result, a patient could be denied coverage on the basis of a pre-existing condition such as Celiac, which is why HumanaOne told me “no” when I called them.

 However, there’s even more to this story.
 The case isn’t closed for individuals with pre-existing conditions in Colorado seeking health insurance.
 Certain self-employed people (such as me) would qualify for state status as a Business Group of One.
 Officially becoming a BGO in Colorado makes me a company from a health insurance standpoint.
-In essence, I’d be both the employer, and the only employee.
-And since I’d then be obtaining health insurance through my employer, I qualify for group health insurance plans, which are protected by state law, and under which I can’t be denied coverage, even for a pre-existing condition like Celiac.
+So, I’d be both the employer, and the only key person of the company (which also makes me eligible for keyman insurance, too, I think).
+I could then, be obtaining health insurance through my employer, qualifying for group health insurance plans, which are protected by state law.
+Under the law, I can’t be denied coverage, even for a pre-existing condition like Celiac.

 And wait…there’s even more!
 Colorado law further states that group health insurance plans may not be underwritten.
 That’s part of the reason why those plans are inclusive of people with pre-existing conditions.
 But, because they’re not underwritten, and because they include all people, they inherently cost more… up to double or triple insurance plans that have underwriters.
 On the flip side of the coin, individual health plans with underwriters have lower costs, precisely because underwriters exclude people with pre-existing conditions whose heightened medical expenses would cause the overall costs of the plan to rise.